FeatherweightLabs/FeatherweightRouter/README.md

-# FeatherweightRouter
+# Featherweight Router

 Swift based Application State Router

-FeatherweightRouter is a declarative routing handler that decouples ViewControllers from each other.
+Featherweight Router is a declarative routing handler that decouples ViewControllers from each other.
 It follows a Coordinator and Presenter pattern, also referred to as Flow Controllers.

-FeatherweightRouter makes an excellent MVVM companion and fits right in with Redux style State Flow and Reactive frameworks.
+Featherweight Router makes an excellent MVVM companion and fits right in with Redux style State Flow and Reactive frameworks.

 The Coordinator is constructed by declaring a route hierarchy mapped with a URL structure.

 By using mapping UI to URLs, it makes it easy to add automatic URL scheme handling in the future.

-## FeatherweightRouter principles
+## Principle Concepts

 ### UI is a representation of State